 Once you have been notified that your proposal has been funded, it is imperative that you follow all spending guidelines, as outline in your award letter, prior to the spending deadline.
 Award letters are sent late spring; however, budgets are not available for spending until the start of the fiscal year, July 1.
-The deadline to spend funds is the same every year, January 31st.

-Step 6: Implement your project(s) using the funds awarded by the January spending deadline.
+Step 6: Implement your project(s) using the funds awarded by the February spending deadline.

 Project Status Report